ArpanPrj/MyReproducibilityProject/README.md

 ## Citation and Contact

-If this pipeline helps your research, please cite this repository in your work.
-For questions, bugs, or collaborations, feel free to reach out to the maintainer.
+Please cite this repository if you use this pipeline in your research.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15278270.svg)](https://doi.org/10.5281/zenodo.15278270)

+For more information and queries, please [EMAIL😁](azp0208@auburn.edu)

 ## File organization